syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 Diagram can be populated based on the user defined JSON data (**Local Data**) by mapping the relevant data source fields.

-To map the user defined JSON data with diagram, you have to configure the fields of `dataSourceSettings`.
+To map the user defined JSON data with Diagram, you have to configure the fields of `dataSourceSettings`.
 The following code example illustrates how to bind local data with the Diagram.

 {% highlight js %}

-//Initialize local data
+//Initializes local data

 var data = [{
         "Name": "Director"